StrongVPN Full Review: Is It Really Strong?

-When taking a bank's viewpoint; when someone with a specific card number processes payments from 10 different countries worldwide in the past week.
-For banks, that sounds like an alarming suspicious activity.
+Taking a bank's viewpoint, when someone with a specific card number has processed payments from 10 different countries worldwide in the past week, that sounds like an alarming suspicious activity.
 However, when having a static IP, this issue is avoided as you pay from the same IP/location every time.

 Avoid getting blacklisted

-The Blacklist effect, also known as the bad neighbor effect, revolves around how other people with the same IP address could do things that might end up banning the owner of that specific IP address.
-While you might have done nothing wrong, however, since you share the same IP as the person who is blacklisted, you get blacklisted as well.
+The Blacklist effect, also known as the "bad neighbor effect," revolves around how other people with the same IP address could do things that might end up banning the owner of that specific IP address.
+You might have done nothing wrong.
+However, since you share the same IP as the person who got banned, you could get banned/blacklisted as well.
 Since a dedicated IP means it's yours and yours only, this wouldn't happen.